 Why the focus on recreation planning in Reiter?

-The popularity of this undeveloped area has led to overuse, with a great deal of environmental damage occurring in stream and streamside habitats.
+The popularity of this undeveloped area led to overuse, with a great deal of environmental damage occurring in stream and streamside habitats.
 DNR, the Departments of Ecology and Fish and Wildlife, and the Tulalip Tribes have jointly identified some interim measures to protect the area against further damage.
-But the area has a pressing need for well-planned recreation facilities and trails.